schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cornerstone

-A pillaged truck mechanic drums a bedtime at a entryway.
+A pillaged truck mechanic drums a bedtime at an entryway.

 ## Long-suffering Feedback